shsmysore/learn-angular/README.md

 Keep an item toggling with button.
 Button adds a log item with Date.
 After the 5th item, the style changes.

+### Custom properties and events
+This is used for passed data between components.
+Using the Input and Output decorators.